You can charge GST at 0% for your supply of goods when you are certain that at the point of supply (based on the time of supply for exports) :

 - Sales invoice to your customer

-- Written instructions from your customer to deliver the goods to his freight forwarder/handling agent (for indirect exports)
+- (For indirect exports only) Written instructions from your customer to deliver the goods to its appointed freight forwarder/ handling agent

-- Any other documents specified by the Comptroller in the GST: Guide on Exports (PDF, 796KB)
+- Any other documents specified by the Comptroller in the GST: Guide on Exports (PDF, 805KB)

 Transport documents